 Besides your business idea, having a unique name is the most important part of starting your business.
-If you already have a name idea, then you should look that name up with your state to see if it’s already taken.
+If you already have a name idea, then you should look that name up with your state to see if it is already taken.

-If it’s not already taken, then the next step is to register your business name with the state.
+If it is not already taken, then the next step is to register your business name with the state.
 If you don’t do this, then you won’t have any protection over your business or its name, and someone else can take it and use it for theirs.

 Research, Research, Research

-Once you’ve registered your name, it’s time to start researching things for your business.
+Once you have registered your business and name, it is time to start researching things for your business.
 This means everything from effective marketing techniques to what your business needs to be successful.

-There are legal things you’ll have to learn about as well.
+There are legal things you will have to learn about as well.
 You wouldn’t open your own independent insurance agency without ensuring you had all the legalities squared away first, and you shouldn’t take that chance with any other business either.